smartcitiescommunity/Civikmind.old/apirest.md

 * **Method**: POST
 * **Parameters**: (Headers)
   * *Session-Token*: session var provided by [initSession](#init-session) endpoint.
 Mandatory.
-  * *App-Token*: authorization string provided by the GLPi api configuration.
+  * *App-Token*: authorization string provided by the GLPI api configuration.
 Optional.
 * **Parameters**: (JSON Payload)
   * *profiles_id*: (default 'all') ID of the new active profile.
 Mandatory.
 * **Returns**:
   * 200 (OK).
   * 400 (Bad Request) with a message indicating an error in input parameter.
+  * 404 (Not found) with a message indicating an error ig the profile does not exists or usable.

 Example usage (CURL):